 This site is best viewed through a modern browser.
-Our browser support policy is similar to that of Google for its “Google Apps” products.
-More specifically, we support the current and previous major releases of Safari, Chrome, Firefox, and Internet Explorer.
-Each time a new version of these browsers is released, we begin supporting the new release and drop support of the oldest previously supported version.
+Our browser support policy is similar to that of Google for its “G Suite” products.
+More specifically, we support the current stable release of Safari, Chrome, Firefox, and Edge.
+Each time a new version of these browsers is released, we begin supporting the new release and drop support of the previously supported version.

 This policy is not as draconian as it may seem.
 We don’t go out of our way to break previously supported browsers.
 Rather, we just quit testing changes to the site on the older products.
 Typically, many older versions of Safari, Chrome, and Firefox work quite well with this site.

-We have expended some effort to provide a pleasant experience when viewing this site on mobile devices.
+We have expended effort to provide a pleasant experience when viewing this site on mobile devices.
 However, we must contrain that statement by the word Apple.
 We don’t have a philosophical objection to Android or Windows mobile devices.
 We are just an Apple shop and don’t purchase other vendors’ devices for testing.
 That being said, we aren’t aware of any theoretical difficulties to viewing our content with recent non-Apple mobile browsers.
 No Apple specific techniques were used when coding this site.

 Mathematical content on this site is encoded using presentation MathML.